 President of Emporia State University from January 3, 2012 to May 29, 2015.

-Like Lincoln, who believed it was important for morale and communication to circulate with the troops during the Civil War, Michael is often seen representing Hornet Nation on campus, in the Emporia community, in the region, across the state, and at special events throughout the United States.
+Like Lincoln, who believed it was important for morale and communication to circulate with the troops during the Civil War, Michael was often seen representing Hornet Nation on campus, in the Emporia community, in the region, across the state and at special events throughout the United States.

-Michael and his wife, Karen, enjoy the campus and community.
-They love hosting events and attending Hornet athletic, alumni, foundation, and performing arts events.
-Both serve on various committees and volunteer groups.
-They are very appreciative of the support of the Emporia community, Lyon County, Kansas legislators, and friends who support the Hornet Nation.
+Michael and his wife, Karen, enjoyed the campus and community.
+They loved hosting events and attending Hornet athletic, alumni, foundation and performing arts events.
+Both served on various committees and volunteer groups.
+They are very appreciative of the support of the Emporia community, Lyon County, Kansas legislators and friends who support the Hornet Nation.

 DR. H. EDWARD FLENTJE

 Named interim president July 1, 2011.